TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-management-console-config.md

 You should now be able to browse to https://gitea.<youdomainname> and https://gocd.<youdomain>

-Now that the overall management console is setup in the next blog we are going to go through and discuss using ansible and setting up our K3s cluster
+Now that the overall management console is setup in the next blog we are going to go through and discuss using ansible and setting up our K3s cluster.